Religious views on euthanasia: Judaism

-Like the trend among Protestants, Jewish medical ethics have become divided, partly on denominational lines, over euthanasia and end of life treatment since the 1970s.
-Generally, Jewish thinkers oppose voluntary euthanasia, often vigorously, though there is some backing for voluntary passive euthanasia in limited circumstances.
-Likewise, within the Conservative Judaism movement, there has been increasing support for passive euthanasia (PAD) In Reform Judaism responsa, the preponderance of anti-euthanasia sentiment has shifted in recent years to increasing support for certain passive euthanasia options.
+Jewish medical ethics has become divided, partly following denominational lines, over euthanasia and end-of-life treatment since the 1970s.
+Generally, Jewish thinkers oppose voluntary euthanasia, often vigorously (e.g., J. David Bleich and Eliezer Waldenberg), though there is some backing for voluntary passive euthanasia in limited circumstances.
+In Conservative Judaism, there has been increasing support for passive euthanasia, including from Elliot Dorff and Byron Sherwin.
+In Reform Jewish responsa, the preponderance of anti-euthanasia sentiment has shifted in recent years toward increasing support for certain passive euthanasia options.
 Secular Judaism is a separate category with increasing support for euthanasia.
-A popular sympathiser for euthanasia is Rabbi Miriam Jerris.
+A popular supporter of euthanasia is secular Jewish rabbi Miriam Jerris.

-A study performed in 2010 investigated elderly Jewish women who identified themselves as either Hasidic Orthodox, non-Hasidic Orthodox, or secularized Orthodox in their faith.
-The study found that all of the Hasidic Orthodox responders disapproved of voluntary euthanasia whereas a majority of the secularized Orthodox responders approved of it.
+A study performed in 2010 investigated older Jewish women who identified as either Hasidic Orthodox, non-Hasidic Orthodox, or non-observant Orthodox.
+The study found that all of the Hasidic Orthodox responders disapproved of voluntary euthanasia, whereas a majority of the non-observant Orthodox responders approved of it.